allegroai/clearml-docs/docs/guides/frameworks/pytorch_lightning/pytorch_lightning_example.md

 ## Scalars

-The test loss and validation loss plots appear in the experiment's page in the ClearML web UI under **RESULTS > SCALARS**.
+The test loss and validation loss plots appear in the experiment's page in the ClearML web UI under **SCALARS**.
 Resource utilization plots, which are titled **:monitor: machine**, also appear in the **SCALARS** tab.
 All of these plots are automatically captured by ClearML.